tattali/MobileDetectBundle/src/Resources/doc/redirection.md

 If the user reaches the mobile site http://m.example.com, on his desktop browser he should be redirected to the full version at http://example.com.

-If the user reaches the desktop site http://example.com, with his mobile he should be redirected to the full version at http://m.example.com.
+If the user reaches the desktop site http://example.com, with his mobile he should be redirected to the mobile version at http://m.example.com.

 ```env
 # .env